bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Testing

-When writing tests that cover code with flags, you can toggle features on/off programmatically to test the different behavior.
+When writing tests that cover code with flags, you can toggle flags on/off programmatically to test the different behavior.

 `reflag.ts`: